 - at trial on behalf of a property owner on the question whether a wall in which she had inserted a window and a boiler flue was a party wall and therefore whether what she had done amounted to a trespass and/or a nuisance and, if so, whether the appropriate remedy was a mandatory injunction or damages or both.

 - the occupants of premises whose neighbours are conducting a business which gives rise to a potential nuisance

 - developers of land the subject of a restrictive covenant concerning the types of building permitted on the land

 - a vendor of land seeking specific performance of the contract by the purchaser who claims that the contract is unenforceable because it does not satisfy the requirements of section 2 of the Law of Property (Miscellaneous Provisions) Act 1989

 - a number of landlords of mixed commercial/residential premises as to the need to serve notices on their tenants under section 5 of the Landlord and Tenant Act 1987 giving them rights of first refusal in the event of a sale of the freehold

 Simon is recommended as a leading junior for his property litigation expertise by both Chambers UK and The Legal 500.
-Clients quoted recently by the directories have described him as “an extremely impressive barrister with a friendly and highly professional attitude, whose strengths are his attention to detail, his commitment to clients and his strong sense of the commercial realities of a case (Real Estate Litigation, Chambers UK 2018) and as “very approachable and great with clients” (Property Litigation, The Legal 500 2017).
+Clients quoted recently by the directories have described him as follows: “He produces excellent pleadings and manages clients very well in conference” (Real Estate Litigation, Chambers UK 2019) “an extremely impressive barrister with a friendly and highly professional attitude, whose strengths are his attention to detail, his commitment to clients and his strong sense of the commercial realities of a case (Real Estate Litigation, Chambers UK 2018) and “brilliant with clients, he never fails to deliver” (Property Litigation, The Legal 500 2019).